Home » Everything on the Blog » Compare 2025 Alexa Devices: Amazon Echo Vs. Dot & Show- Even Astro!

 SO!
 If you've heard people giving Siri-like commands to someone named Alexa recently and wondered, “What is Alexa?” well here you go!
 Alexa Voice Service is the program from Amazon that hears your commands and executes them via one of their devices.

-Alexa enabled devices, so far, are the Amazon Echo, the Amazon Dot and the Amazon Tap.
+Alexa enabled devices include the Amazon Echo, the Amazon Dot and the Amazon Show.
+They have some newer gadgets too, like the Studio and the Astro.

-The Amazon Echo and Amazon Dot both plug into an electrical outlet and connect to the internet over wi-fi.
+The devices plug into an electrical outlet and connect to the internet over wi-fi.
 The Amazon Tap is portable and needs to plug in to charge and otherwise connect over wi-fi or mobile hotspot.
 They are also bluetooth compatible.

 All of them are managed via the Alexa App which you can set up on most smartphones, tablet or a wi-fi enabled desktop computer.
 In other words you do not NEED a smartphone or tablet, but it is handier to set it up using a mobile device.
 You DO need wi-fi.